 Zinc and bromine are safe, cost-effective, long-life alternatives to lithium: they are inexpensive and globally well distributed.
 Zinc-bromine flow batteries are cheap, can safely operate at temperatures up to 1000 degrees, and are scalable.
 However, they also come with challenges.
 They hold their energy in an electrolyte solution making flow batteries non-portable and inflexible.
 Elemental bromine can dissolve skin, making it dangerous to handle.
 Because of these issues, the flow batteries are mostly used for niche applications such as powering army bases.

 In a world first, a team led by Prof. Thomas Maschmeyer at the University of Sydney, has found a way to make zinc–bromine batteries more like solid state batteries by working at the nanoscale.
 “We’ve been able to encapsulate the bromine in a nano-gel in such a way that it is still chemically aggressive,” he says.
 “But now I can put my finger into the gel and I just have to rinse it off to remain perfectly fine – we tamed the tiger.”
-This discovery was enabled by scanning electron microscopy at our University of Sydney facility, the Australian Centre for Microscopy and Microanalysis.
+This discovery was enabled by scanning electron microscopy at our University of Sydney facility, Sydney Microscopy and Microanalysis.
+The batteries have been dubbed ‘Endure batteries’.

-Its cost of energy storage is maximised by the battery’s low fade capability even at high temperatures, which is a fundamental issue for other battery technologies.
-It has many additional advantages including the ability to daily cycle at 100% depth of discharge (DoD) and operate at temperatures up to 50oC, without requiring costly air-conditioning systems.
+The cost of energy storage is maximised by the Endure battery’s low fade capability even at high temperatures, which is a fundamental issue for other battery technologies.
+It has many additional advantages including the ability to daily cycle at 100% depth of discharge (DoD) and operate at temperatures up to 50°C, without requiring costly air-conditioning systems.
 The battery is abuse tolerant; it can be discharged to zero Volts repeatedly without harming its performance, making it ideal for off-grid unmanaged environments.

 Along with being safer, this gel allows the zinc-bromine batteries to be treated like solid-state lithium batteries making them much more portable and easier to work with.
 They also come with the benefits over lithium batteries of being significantly cheaper, fire retardant, and continuing to work at high temperatures.
 The other significant advantage of this battery cell is that it can be assembled into modules in the sizes needed; small for use in solar street lights, or very large for powering communities.

-Prof. Maschmeyer set up University of Sydney spin-off company Gelion Pty Ltd to commercialise the zinc-bromine batteries, which attracted attention from investors and strategic partners in the United States, Germany and Israel.
+Prof. Maschmeyer set up University of Sydney spin-off company Gelion Pty Ltd to commercialise the zinc-bromine ‘Endure’ batteries, attracting attention from investors and partners in the United States, Germany and Israel.

 Renewables company, Armstrong Energy, paid $11 million for a commercial prototype of a house that will have walls containing Gelion batteries.
-Steven McCann, Lend Lease CEO, is also interested in this technology saying, “We’re thinking about things like working with Prof. Maschmeyer to use prefabricated wall segments, for example, as, effectively, battery storage or power storage facilities.”
+Steven McCann, Lend Lease CEO, also expressed interest saying, “We’re thinking about things like working with Prof. Maschmeyer to use prefabricated wall segments, for example, as, effectively, battery storage or power storage facilities.”

 Gelion launches Endure Batteries, their first commercial product.
 Prof. Maschmeyer said: “Our Endure batteries have a significant advantage in the Australian market, where off-grid battery demands can be very challenging.
 Endure can operate at high temperature without air-conditioning.
 The batteries by themselves cannot catch fire as the materials are highly flame retardant.
 This means the technology can be deployed in the mining and agriculture industries as well as in remote settlements where mains power is not readily available.”